Modeling and Discovering Direct Causes for Predictive Models: Technical Preliminaries

-The notions of m-separations and independencies are connected with the following concepts of independence map (I-MAP), dependency map (D-MAP), and perfect map (P-MAP) as defined in~\citep{pearl1988-textbook,darwiche-textbook}. \begin{definition} Let \(G\) be a causal graph and \(\Pr\) be a distribution over a same set of variables.
+M-separations and independencies are related through the notions of independence map (I-MAP), dependency map (D-MAP), and perfect map (P-MAP)~\citep{pearl1988-textbook,darwiche-textbook}.
+We formally define these notions next. \begin{definition} Let \(G\) be a causal graph and \(\Pr\) be a distribution over a same set of variables.
 We say that \(G\) is an \underline{I-MAP} of \(\Pr\) iff \(\textnormal{msep}_G(\X,\Z,\Y)\) implies \(\II_{\Pr}(\X, \Z, \Y)\) (for all \(\X,\Y,\Z\)); \(G\) is a \underline{D-MAP} of \(\Pr\) iff \(\II_{\Pr}(\X, \Z, \Y)\) implies \(\textnormal{msep}_G(\X,\Z,\Y)\); and \(G\) is a \underline{P-MAP} of \(\Pr\) iff \(G\) is both an I-MAP and a D-MAP of \(\Pr.\) \end{definition} We may sometimes say ``\(\Pr\) is an I-MAP of \(G\)'' to mean that ``\(G\) is an I-MAP of \(\Pr\)'', similarly for D-MAP and P-MAP.
-D-MAP is also known as \emph{faithfulness} in the causal discovery literature.
-The notion of P-MAP is usually required by the existing causal discovery algorithms (such as PC~\citep{Spirtes-textbook}, FCI~\citep{Spirtes-textbook}, etc.) to ensure that the true causal graph can be discovered from data.
+D-MAP is also called \emph{faithfulness} in the causal discovery literature.
+The notion of P-MAP is commonly required by existing causal discovery algorithms (such as PC~\citep{Spirtes-textbook}, FCI~\citep{Spirtes-textbook}, etc.) to ensure that the causal graph can be discovered from data.